 Top tip: Pack a picnic lunch to enjoy beside the creek!

 Each year the Mountain Gateway Museum hosts Pioneer Day, a family-friendly event that features period crafts, food, music and demonstrations.
-This free festival is scheduled for Saturday, April 30, 2022.
+This free festival is scheduled in April each year.

 What to See at the Mountain Gateway Museum

 The museum features four permanent exhibits that explore a wide range of topics related to southern Appalachian history and culture:

 - Living the Cabin Life: See what life was like for settlers who lived in log homes in the Blue Ridge.

 - Remedies From the Past: Learn about Appalachian folk medicine, including popular remedies and their sources.

 - The Spirit of the Mountains: Understand the history of moonshine and its role in Appalachian culture.